 What’s mine is mine and what’s yours is mine

 By Miranda Marshall, Director, Hayes + Storr.

-This year is the centenary of women’s right to vote.
-My daughter, who has just celebrated her 18th birthday, and her contemporaries now take the right to vote for granted.
+My daughter and her contemporaries now take the right to vote for granted.
 On 6th February 1918 the Representation of the People Act gave women over thirty the vote, but only if they were householders, the wives of householders, occupiers of property with an annual rent of £5 or more, or graduates of British universities.
 This gave the vote to fewer than nine million women, but at least it was a start.
 It took another ten years for women to win the right to vote on the same terms as men.
 In 1979 Britain had its first woman Prime Minister.

 Less well-known are the Married Women’s Property Acts of 1870, 1882 and 1893 which were an equally important milestone along women’s route to legal equality.
 In Victorian England, as soon as a woman married, she disappeared as far as the law was concerned.
 In the eyes of the law, she was treated as a child, and was no longer a person in her own right.
 She was merely an extension of her husband, unable to own property or even her own person (divorce was impossible for all but the most privileged women, as it necessitated a special Act of Parliament).
 A woman became essentially a “chattel” (possession) of her husband; her wealth and possessions were all his.

 No wonder plot lines of so many early nineteenth century novels involve a poor and unscrupulous man seeking marriage to a rich heiress!
 A wife could be forced, by law, to return to her abusive husband and, if the marriage broke down, she had no legal rights over her children, who automatically stayed with their father.
 Women were often declared ‘insane’ by their husband if they became ‘inconvenient’.